 Dominion will notify the department whenever a regulatory, accreditation, or certification agency or third-party payer identifies problems in the provider's compliance with any applicable restraint standard.

-Dominion will ensure that only staff who have been trained in the proper and safe use of and time out techniques may initiate, monitor, and discontinue their use.
+Dominion will ensure that only staff who have been trained in the proper and safe use of restraint and time out techniques may initiate, monitor, and discontinue their use.

 Dominion will ensure that a qualified professional who is involved in providing services to the individual reviews every use of physical restraint as soon as possible after it is carried out and documents the results of their review in the individual's services record.